Adriankhl/relativitization-game-doc/README.md

 If you want fancy graphics and musics, this may not the right place.
 As a primarily one-man project, providing deep and interesting mechanics has a higher priority.

-If you are curious to see how will things happen in a physically more realistic universe which respects relativity, or if you want to experiment your ideas in a FOSS game, you should try this out.
+If you are curious to see how interstellar civilizations should make their strategic decisions in a universe under the Einstein's theory of special relativity, or if you want to experiment your ideas in a FOSS game, you should try this out.

 ## Table of contents